hydroGR/evalhyd/_sources/r/functions/evalhyd--evalp.rst.txt

          shape: (metrics,)

       q_thr, optional
-         A numeric array of streamflow thresholds to consider for the metrics assessing the prediction of exceedance events.
+         A numeric matrix of streamflow thresholds to consider for the metrics assessing the prediction of exceedance events.
          If the number of thresholds differs across sites, `NA` can be set as threshold for those sites with fewer thresholds.